Venktesh-Kavi/go-programming/learning_go/rangeoverfntypes/rangeoverfntypes.md

 * In the above example we want to iterate over the internal maps to get the union of two sets.
 * The map internal type is unexported, making it unavailable for other packages to access them ( though it is accessible within the set package).
+* Internal go types like slice, map, channels offer range iterators out of the box.
 * The author proposes a couple of ways to solve this:

 ### Sol 1: Push Set Elements